yabinmeng/dseutilities/README.md

-This repository contains a list of Misc. utilities and/or sample codes that I developed in order to simplify working with DataStax Enterprise (DSE).
-They are tested out with the latest DSE 5.1 version (5.1.7 as of writing).
-It should work with other minor versions of DSE 5.1; but I haven't tested them out with older DSE versions such as 5.0.x or 4.8.x, even if they're relevant in these versions.
-Please use them at your own discretion.
+This repository contains a list of Misc. utilities, sample codes, and blog posts that I wrote in order to ease the learning and working with DataStax Enterprise (DSE).

+**Disclaimer**: Most, if not all, of the utilities/sample codes/blog posts are based on DSE 5.1.x version (the latest major DSE release as of writing).
+For older DSE versions such as 5.0.x or 4.8.x, please use at your own discretion and feel free to test out by yourself.

 ## List of Utilities